What To Do When Addicts Say Hurtful Things

 Causes of Hurtful Remarks

-Hurtful remarks from addicts are often a consequence of their addiction and may not reflect their true feelings towards others.
-Addiction can lead to distorted thinking, making it difficult for individuals to differentiate between their addictive mindset and their genuine thoughts and feelings.
+Hurtful remarks from people struggling with addiction are often a consequence of their disease and may not reflect their true feelings.
+The American Psychological Association (APA) notes that addiction can lead to distorted thinking, making it difficult for individuals to differentiate between their addictive mindset and their genuine thoughts.

-Addicts may use hurtful words as a defense mechanism, to manipulate others, or to deflect responsibility for their actions.
-The addictive mindset may prioritize substance abuse over maintaining healthy relationships, leading to hurtful behavior towards loved ones.
+People with addiction may use hurtful words as a defense mechanism, to manipulate others, or to deflect responsibility.
+The addictive mindset may prioritize substance use over maintaining healthy relationships.

 Dealing with Hurtful Words